-California’s test scores are so stagnant, it could take a generation to close the achievement gap
+California public school test scores are improving, but so slowly that it could take decades to close the achievement gap.

 For the second year in a row, California students’ test scores have inched up so slowly that, by some estimates, it could take a generation for disadvantaged students to close the achievement gap with their peers.

 That was the sobering assessment on Tuesday as the California Department of Education released the 2018 results of the state’s new, more rigorous system of standardized testing.

 State education officials emphasized that at least the metrics are moving in the right direction.
 But all acknowledged that, four years after new standardized tests debuted to measure a sweeping overhaul of K-12 education, the numbers remain virtually stalled after an initial bump in scores on the first year after baseline tests were taken statewide.

 Despite small overall improvements in reading and math for the 3 million-plus public school students in grades 3-8 and 11 who were tested, progress is moving at a snail’s pace, with stark disparities in passing rates between white and Asian American students and their Latino, black and disadvantaged classmates.
 At the state’s largest school district, Los Angeles Unified, poor students passed the math and reading exams at less than half the rate of students who were classified as not economically disadvantaged.